 Contract Manufacturing Guidelines for the Medical Industry

-Contract Manufacturing allows medical OEMs to focus on their core competencies and let another company perform the details of the actual product build.
-Working with a Contract Manufacturer (CM) allows for someone else to:
+Contract Manufacturing Guidelines allow medical OEMs to focus on their core competencies and let another company perform the details of the actual product build.
+Working with a contract manufacturer (CM) allows for someone else to:

 • Source components from domestic or offshore manufacturers, based on the specifications.

 • Qualify vendors and manage the supply line for components.